nodeSolidServer/node-solid-server/README.md

 - [NSS Gitter channel](https://gitter.im/solid/node-solid-server) for specific (installation) advice about this code base
 - [Create a new issue](https://github.com/solid/node-solid-server/issues/new) to report bugs
 - [Fix an issue](https://github.com/solid/node-solid-server/issues)
-- Reach out to Jackson at jacksonm@inrupt.com to become more involved in maintaining Node Solid Server
+- Reach out to @bourgeoa at alain.bourgeois10@gmail.com to become more involved in maintaining Node Solid Server

 Have a look at [CONTRIBUTING.md](https://github.com/solid/node-solid-server/blob/master/CONTRIBUTING.md).